dlanza1/ExDeMon/doc/users-manual/properties-source.md

 # Properties sources

-Components which configuration can be updated while running, metric schemas, defined metrics and monitors, obtain their configuration from this component.
+Configuration can be updated while running (except sources), configuration is obtained from this component.

-This source will be periodically queried, every "expire" period, and the job will be updated with the new configuration.
+This source will be periodically queried, every "expire" period, and ExDeMon will be updated with the new configuration.

 To configure an external source of properties: